MrRedBeard/GenerateJSModelFromSQL/README.md

 I created this to simplify documentation writing and to keep js models in sync with the DB Model with less human error/laziness.

 20210808 Removed Entity, created interface, saved settings, project folders.
 Still a work in progress.
+Renamed project.

 20210801 Now outputs images of tables.
 Lots of code cleanup.
 Upgraded to Visual Studio 2019.

+## Instructions
+Run the solution to generate `DataModelInfo.txt`, `clsDataStructure.js` & Model Images.
+These will be output in the same folder as the exe.

+## Interface

 <img src="Interface.png" width="500">

-#### Dynamic Images Generated
+### Dynamic Images Generated
 <img src="ModelImages/Widgets.jpg" width="250"> <img src="ModelImages/Users.jpg" width="250">

 #### From